 Limited Supporting Field Data

-Dyes may be added to ponds and small lakes to physically filter sunlight with the goal of reducing photosynthesis and cyanobacteria growth.
-A commercial dye product is added to the shoreline of ponds or small lakes beginning in spring and periodically during the growing season to reduce the potential for and severity of HCBs.
+A commercial dye product can be added to the shoreline of ponds or small lakes beginning in spring and periodically during the growing season to reduce the potential for and severity of HCBs.
 These nontoxic dyes naturally disperse and can filter out certain light spectra, reducing light penetration and shading the water body.
 Dyes are available in blue, black, and other colors.
 Testing suggests that dyes are likely to be most effective on aquatic plants, algae, and cyanobacteria at least 2 feet below the surface (NYSFOLA 2009).
 Commercial dyes for this application have been available in the marketplace for decades, but there is limited published scientific demonstration of their effectiveness.

 Application rates will vary by dye manufacturer, but dosing rates of commonly used dyes are in the range of 1–2 gallons of dye solution per million gallons of water (Madsen et al. 1999).
 After initial dye dosing, periodic re-doses are necessary to maintain the shade color and light-filtering properties and counter dye fading and dilution from inflowing water (Ludwig, Perschbacher, and Edziyie 2010).